JAlcocerT/JAlcocerT/content/blog/dev-cryptowithai.md

 #### DEX AMM

+DEX are the defi counterparts of [CEX like binance, OKX...](https://defillama.com/cexs)

 You will hear about quickswap (also uniswap as is very popular into the ETH network) for exchanging tokens pairs.

 * https://defillama.com/dexs